-Inhabiting alternative identities and invented biographies, Dirk cheats his way through his Wonderworld: Now playing the vicious dog for a transsexual prostitute, now dancing for Ceausescu on the streets of New York, now mimicking a learned psychologist while high on ecstasy.
+Inhabiting alternative identities and invented biographies, Dirk cheats his way through his Wonderworld: Playing a vicious dog for a trans prostitute, dancing for Ceausescu on the streets of New York, and mimicking a learned psychologist while high on ecstasy.

 Jörg Rehmann’s debut novel is a tragicomic cabinet of curiosities drawing on his childhood in East Germany and the gay scene of 1990s Berlin.